-On-time completion is deemed by the U.S. Department of Education as anyone who graduates within the normal completion time.
-When a student completes their graduation requirements, including all theory and practical assignments, and the required number of clock hours contracted for within their original contracted graduation date, that student is considered to have graduated on-time.
-If a student delays their graduation for any reason-such as family responsibilities, day care issues, and other life events-and that causes them to graduate after their original contract end date, they are not considered an on-time graduate.
+On-time completion is deemed by the U.S. Department of Education is the amount of time necessary for a student to complete all requirements for a degree or certificate according to the institution's catalog within the normal completion time.
+When a student completes their graduation requirements, including all theory and practical assignments, and the required number of clock hours contracted outside of the normal time to complete the program, that student is considered to have graduated on-time.
+If a student delays their graduation for any reason-such as family responsibilities, day care issues, and other life events-and that causes them to graduate after their outside of the normal time to complete the program, they are not considered an on-time graduate.
 Please note that our graduation rates that are provided in the school catalog are based on how many students started the program and how many completed within the reporting period.